 In May 2020, the EU submitted a proposal for the modernization of the ECT.
 On June 24, 2022, the Contracting Parties of the ECT reached an agreement in principle regarding the modernization of the ECT.
 The draft text of the modernized ECT was communicated to the Contracting Parties on August 22, 2022.
-The modernized ECT is expected to be adopted by the Energy Charter Conference on November 22, 2022 and will enter into force 90-days after the ratification by three-fourths of the Contracting Parties.
+The modernized ECT was initially scheduled to be voted on by the Energy Charter Conference on November 22, 2022, but was postponed until April 2023.
+If adopted in April 2023, the modernized ECT will enter into force 90-days after the ratification by three-fourths of the Contracting Parties.

 Per the ECT’s press release regarding its modernization efforts, the modernized ECT is the product of intense negotiations built around three stated goals: (1) updating the list of Energy Materials and Products; (2) flexibility; and (3) the introduction of a review mechanism.
 This client alert is concerned primarily with the updated Energy Materials and Products list.